 PREPARATION 30 MINUTES

 LESSON 1 HOUR

-LESSON THOUR
+- And a Property and a state

 Appreciating the Diversity of God's People

 - The book Whoever You Are, by Mem Fox

 - Magazines

 - Three poster boards

 - Scissors and glue sticks

 - A handout of children's faces from a variety of ethnic backgrounds.
 To download visit: covchurch.org/justicejourney/links

 - Hyperlinks are set on URLs throughout the Justice Journey PDF.
 A single list of all links is also available at: covchurch.org/justicejourney/links